statamic/v2-hub/README.md

 # v2-beta
-Shell repo for Statamic 2.0 beta
+Shell repo for Statamic 2.0 alpha/beta

 ---

-Pre-Alpha-5
+Alpha ONE.